 Mulching benefits your garden soil as well, because it adds nutrients to the soil as it breaks down, helping to build rich, fertile soil that plants love.
 But, believe it or not, there is a right way to spread mulch, and a wrong way.

-Before I jump into the steps for how to spread mulch, let me answer a few commonly asked mulching questions first…
+Before I jump into the steps for spreading mulch, let me answer a few commonly asked mulching questions first…

 How Often Should You Replace Mulch?